 The above programs are, of course, designed to only work with cameras made by their respective brands, and even then, some older or budget models may not be compatible.

 There are also third-party options.
 SparkoCam is a Windows program that allows Canon and Nikon DSLRs to work as webcams without any special hardware (check for full compatibility with your camera first).
-The program is free to try but starts at $50 to remove the large watermark.
-Unfortunately, it isn’t available for Mac.
+The program offers a free trial but starts at $50 to remove the large watermark.
+Unfortunately, it is not offered for Mac.

-Ecamm Live is a Mac option for live streaming that’s compatible with several camera brands.
-With tools like multi-camera switching, picture-in-picture, and screen sharing from a Mac or an iPhone, the software is a more advanced option for those taking their streaming a little more professionally.
-Once you finish streaming, Ecamm Live can also save the video file to your hard drive.
-The save feature is handy in various scenarios, but especially for anyone who’s recording footage they plan to edit.
+Ecamm Live is a Mac option for live streaming that works with several camera brands.
+With tools including multi-camera switching, picture-in-picture, and screen sharing from a Mac or an iPhone, the software is a more advanced option for those taking their streaming a little more professionally.
+Once you finish streaming, Ecamm Live can save the video file to your hard drive.
+The save feature is handy in many different scenarios, especially for anyone who’s recording footage they plan to edit later on.

-There are also some free hacks to get a camera to work as a webcam without a capture card.
-But in most cases, the setup isn’t flawless, and you’ll need a capture card despite this if you want to save, edit, or re-watch your video.
+Additionally, some free hacks make a camera function as a webcam without requiring a capture card.
+However, the setup isn’t flawless, and you’ll need a capture card despite this if you want to save, edit, or re-watch your video.

 Even though monitor mounts can be helpful, it’s likely that you won’t be able to connect your camera to your monitor without obstructing it directly.
 This means you’ll need a tripod.
 For video conferencing, we suggest using a compact tabletop tripod.
 One of our favorites is the Joby GorillaPod or Manfrotto Pixi variations.
 If you’re looking for more info on these two fabulous tripods, you can read more on our list of the best tripods.